George W. Julian: Republican

 Six feet tall and broad shouldered with a bit of a stoop, Julian was impossible to miss.
 He also proved to be a challenge to his more moderate colleagues because of his unwillingness to compromise.
 While campaigning for re-election in 1865, Julian engaged in a violent dispute his opponent, Brigadier General Solomon Meredith, the former commander of the Army of the Potomac's famed Iron Brigade.
 Meredith eventually attacked Julian with a whip at an Indiana train station, lashing him into unconsciousness, which newspapers described as the “Julian and Meredith Difficulty,” labeling both men cowards for their involvement.

 In 1866 a reporter noticed Julian's "worn, scarred, seamed and earnest face" from the congressional galleries and remarked: "It is not a pleasant countenance to look upon, but rather grim and belligerent, touched perhaps with a little sense of weary sadness, which grows as you observe.
 Mr. Julian's head, face, and figure, is of the Round-head, Cromwellian type."
 An 1868 Philadelphia newspaper described a Washington correspondent's observation of Julian at a congressional reception: "Nature was in one of her most generous moods when she formed him," he wrote, "for he towers above the people like a mountain surrounded by hills.
 He dwells in a higher atmosphere and snuffs a purer air than most Congressmen, and this may account for his always being found in the right place, never doubtful.
 People know just what George Washington Julian will do in any national crisis."

-Julian was one of the first to call for President Andrew Johnson's impeachment, although he was not chosen for the board of managers assigned to prosecute the case before the Senate.
-In 1867 Julian was appointed as one of the seven-person House committee tasked with drafting articles of impeachment against the president, but the U.S. Senate failed to pass the last impeachment article, allowing Johnson to complete his term in office.
+Julian was one of the first to call for President Andrew Johnson's impeachment, although he was not chosen for the board of impeachment managers assigned to prosecute the case before the Senate.
+In 1867 Julian was appointed as one of the seven-person House committee tasked with drafting the articles of impeachment against the president.
+In the impeachment trial, the U.S. Senate did not find the president guilty on the articles, allowing Johnson to complete his term in office.
 Later, Julian considered the impeachment movement as an act of "party madness."
 In his memoirs Julian was careful to downplay his role in recommending Johnson's impeachment.